pagkly/Zed/Investopedia3/Vega Definition.md

 Vega Definition
 ## What is Vega

-Vega is the measurement of an option's price sensitivity to changes in the volatility of the [underlying asset](https://www.investopedia.com/terms/u/underlying-asset.asp).
-Vega represents the amount that an option contract's price changes in reaction to a 1% change in the [implied volatility](https://www.investopedia.com/terms/i/iv.asp) of the underlying asset.
+Vega is the measurement of an option's price sensitivity to changes in the volatility of the [[underlying asset]](https://www.investopedia.com/terms/u/underlying-asset.asp).
+Vega represents the amount that an option contract's price changes in reaction to a 1% change in the [[implied volatility]](https://www.investopedia.com/terms/i/iv.asp) of the underlying asset.

 ### Key Takeaways